 #7 EXAMINE YOUR BUDGET AND RESOURCES

 Even though social media might seem free at a glance, properly utilising it as a marketing tool requires resources.
 This could be the cost of having someone dedicated to managing your social media platforms full-time, or the tools you may utilise in your social media plan.
 Social media advertising is also an area you may want to look into for your business, which would also involve costs.

 Understanding your resources when creating your social media plan will help you align your activities and strategy to your available budget.
 It'll also guide you when you're prioritising tactics based on ROI.

 #8 BECOME ACCOUNTABLE

-When it comes to executing your social media marketing plan, you need to assign roles to the individuals who will fulfil certain tasks within the plan.
+When it comes to executing your social media marketing plan, you need to assign roles to the individuals who will fulfill certain tasks within the plan.
 Because of the ongoing, daily nature of social media, accountability is critical to ensuring you're always on top of your tactics.
 Before executing your strategy, decide who will be creating content, posting it or responding to interactions.